 - Continue strengthening tax administration.
-We will continue to improve the organizational structure and capacity of the State Tax Service (STS) in line with IMF TA, including by (i) operationalizing the integrated taxpayer register (end-June 2022 structural benchmark); (ii) strengthening STS capacity to investigate and refer tax crimes for prosecution by signing relevant protocols, addressing gaps in legislation, and organizing training and technical assistance from the IMF; (iii) launching the automatic exchange of information with the OECD's Global Forum on Transparency and Exchange of Information for Tax Purposes by September 1, 2023; and (iv) introducing a General Anti-Avoidance Rule provision in the tax code to counter domestic and international abusive tax practices. - Continue phasing out the favorable treatment of carbon emissions.
+We will continue to improve the organizational structure and capacity of the State Tax Service (STS) in line with IMF TA, including by (i) strengthening STS capacity to investigate and refer tax crimes for prosecution by signing relevant protocols, addressing gaps in legislation, and organizing training and technical assistance from the IMF; (ii) launching the automatic exchange of information with the OECD's Global Forum on Transparency and Exchange of Information for Tax Purposes by September 1, 2023; and (iii) introducing a General Anti-Avoidance Rule provision in the Tax Code to counter domestic and international abusive tax practices by end-2022; and (iv) developing a comprehensive tax filling compliance program and legislative changes to introduce mandatory registration of taxpayers. - Continue phasing out the favorable treatment of carbon emissions.
 Road fuel excises are adjusted annually by nominal GDP growth with a view to converge towards minimum EU levels by 2025.
 After the pandemic and energy crises subside, we will review the energy sector taxation regime, following a thorough assessment of social and economic considerations. - Advance customs reforms in a number of important areas.
 The Parliament approved a new customs code in August 2021, developed in consultations with the EU, that aims to align our customs regulations and procedures with international best practices and bring it closer to EU directives effective January 1, 2023.
 In line with our commitments with the EU and to strengthen deterrence capacity of anti-smuggling policies, we amended the relevant legislation (i) to reduce the legal threshold for determining smuggling as a criminal offence and raised administrative fines for such violations, and (ii) to define the smuggling offense base to include duties, taxes, and other fees.
 We also intend to ratify the WHO Protocol to Eliminate Illicit Trade in Tobacco Products in the course of this program, with the aim of reducing revenue leakages and smuggling. - We will leverage the AML/CFT regime to strengthen tax compliance.
 Existing AML/CFT tools, such as for identifying the beneficial owners of entities and accounts, can be used to enhance corporate transparency, to facilitate detection and enforcement of tax offences and incidences of abusive profit shifting (including to non-transparent offshore jurisdictions), and to trigger tax controls.
 In this regard, we aim to improve the exchange of information between authorities and the quality of beneficial ownership information and strengthen the cooperation between the tax authority, financial intelligence unit, and law enforcement bodies.